The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Introduction

 \subsection{Related Work}

+The Keychain Problem relates to several areas of literature on sequential decision-making under uncertainty, stochastic search, and online matching.
+Although these settings share our overall motivation of optimal search, below we illustrate how these problems and their algorithmic challenges differ from ours.

-The theme of exploring a space of actions subject to constraints on the available actions in each round connects our work to the \emph{Sleeping Bandits} problem~\cite{blum2007external,kleinberg2010regret}.
-While sharing similar motivation, the two problem formulations are very different: in the Keychain Problem one has a prior distribution on the identity of the correct key, and once a key is tested it is known to be correct (in which case it always opens the lock) or incorrect (in which case it never does).
-In the sleeping bandits problem there is no prior distribution and the reward obtained from using an arm may vary according to the round in which it is used.
-Accordingly, the two problems are solved using very different techniques, and different modes of analysis are used to evaluate algorithms: Keychain algorithms are evaluated according to their approximation ratio, Sleeping Bandit algorithms are evaluated according to their regret.
+Our theme of exploring a space of actions subject to constraints on the available actions connects to the \emph{Sleeping Bandits} problem~\cite{blum2007external,kleinberg2010regret}.
+While sharing similar motivation of accounting for limited availability, the two problem formulations are very different: in the Keychain Problem one has a prior distribution on the available actions at each round and the identity of the correct key.
+In the sleeping bandits problem there is no prior knowledge about available bandits.
+Accordingly, the two problems are solved using very different techniques, as will be illustrated by our results.